-Medicare Tax on Certain Investment Income
+Additional Tax on Net Investment Income

-For taxable years beginning after December 31, 2012, an additional 3.8% tax applies to the "net investment income" of certain U.S. citizens and residents, and on the undistributed "net investment income" of certain estates and trusts.
-Among other items, "net investment income" would generally include gross income from interest and net gain from the disposition of property, such as the notes, less certain deductions.
-Prospective investors are urged to consult their own tax advisors with respect to this additional tax.
+An additional 3.8% tax applies to the "net investment income" of certain U.S. citizens and residents, and on the undistributed "net investment income" of certain estates and trusts.
+Among other items, "net investment income" generally includes gross income from interest and net gain from the disposition of property, such as the notes, less certain deductions.
+Prospective investors are urged to consult their own tax advisors with respect to this additional tax and its applicability in their particular circumstances.